Theodor Paleologu: Early life

 The son of Olimpia and Alexandru Paleologu, he was born in Bucharest and completed secondary studies at the city's German High School.
 He then attended Paris 1 Panthéon-Sorbonne University from 1992 to 1998, where he obtained undergraduate and master's degrees in philosophy.
 He also attended the École normale supérieure from 1996 to 2001.
-From 1998 to 2001, he worked on a doctorate in political sciences at the School for Advanced Studies in the Social Sciences and the Ludwig Maximilian University of Munich.
+From 1998 to 2001, he worked on a doctorate in political sciences at the School for Advanced Studies in the Social Sciences and LMU Munich.
 He was a lecturer at Boston College from 1999 to 2000, a visiting professor at Deep Springs College in 2003, and a research fellow at the University of Notre Dame (2001–2002), New York University (2002), Harvard University (2002–2003), and the Berlin Institute for Advanced Study (2005).
-He was an external lecturer at the University of Copenhagen in 2007 and 2008, and since 2003 he has been assistant professor and director of the summer university at the European College of Liberal Arts in Berlin.
+He was an external lecturer at the University of Copenhagen in 2007 and 2008, and since 2003, he has been assistant professor and director of the summer university at the European College of Liberal Arts in Berlin.
 Between 2005 and 2008, he served as Romania's ambassador to Denmark and Iceland; he resigned from the office in order to pursue his successful parliamentary campaign.